maxbiostat/Computational_Statistics/README.md

 ### Extra (fun) resources

+- A [Visualisation](https://chi-feng.github.io/mcmc-demo/app.html) of MCMC for various algorithms and targets.

 In these blogs and websites you will often find interesting discussions on computational, numerical and statistical aspects of applied Statistics and Mathematics.

 - Christian Robert's [blog](https://xianblog.wordpress.com/);